-Chinese medicine is a complete form of health care that evolved in China thousands of years ago.
+Chinese medicine (Or East Asian Medicine) is a complete form of health care that evolved in China thousands of years ago.
 It includes acupuncture, Chinese herbal therapy, Tui Na (Chinese massage and manipulation techniques) and cupping therapy as the the mainstays of this art and science.
-The physician of Chinese medicine relies on pulse taking and observing the tongue as primary diagnostic methods.
-Additionally, an expert in Chinese medicine will diagnose a person using sight, sound, touch and smell.
-They will observe color changes in the face and body, listen to the timbre of the voice, palpate the body and even use the sense of smell to get information about a person’s state of health.
+The physician of this medicine relies on pulse taking and observing the tongue as primary diagnostic methods.
+Additionally, an expert in East Asian medicine will diagnose a person using sight, sound, touch and smell.
+They will observe color changes in the face and body, listen to the timbre of the voice and palpate the body.
+Masterful physicians even use the sense of smell to get information about a person’s state of health.

 While classical Chinese medicine is firmly rooted in the classical texts, traditional Chinese medicine, or TCM is a more modern amalgamation and westernization of Chinese medicine.
 Though there are differences between the two systems, in many ways they overlap and deepen each other.

-I have argued that Chinese medicine is a science in it’s own right, and not an archaic or pre-scientific form of medicine.
+I have argued that east Asian medicine is a science in it’s own right, and not an archaic or pre-scientific form of medicine.
 To learn more about the Science of Chinese Medicine, you can read this longer article I wrote here.